EMI-Group/RelativeNAS/README.md

 Python >= 3.6, PyTorch >= 1.0, torchvision >= 0.2
 ```

-**PairNAS** is based on continuous encoding in cell-based search space.
+**RelativeNAS** is based on continuous encoding in cell-based search space.
 Besides, it uses a paired learning paradigm to iteratively update the architecture vectors in the population.
 A weight set is also contained to reduce the cost for performance estimations of candidate architectures.
 Therefore, it can efficiently design high-performance convolutional architectures for image classification.